A narcissist gets a kick out of the abuse of someone powerless.

 >The transferror manipulates everyone he/she needs to achieve his/her goal.

 The grandiloquent person will use the power of the allies.

 All attempts by the cast parent to protect the child from the transferor and aid workers and agencies to show the other side of the story, usually turn to nothing.

 Often barely listened to the rejected parent.

-Often judge rescuers – without any way to look at the facts –
+Frequently judge rescuers – without any way to look at the facts.

 Knowledge parental alienation falls far too short.

 Every day we read in the media about the increasing number of fights separations.

 Parent-repudiation has a serious consequence.

 More and, therefore, more children eventually lose contact with a parent.